On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles: The first return map and the rescaling lemma

-Thus, the rescaled first return map in Cases~II and~III is exactly the 3D Henon map (\ref{H3D}).
+It is easy to see that the rescaled first return map in Cases~II and~III is asymptotically close to the 3D Henon map (\ref{H3D}).
 In Case~I for system (\ref{HIhet}) we make an additional change of coordinates $X_{1new} = X_1 - M_2 X_2$ and scale $X_1$ by $(-J_{ij})$, bringing it again to the form (\ref{H3D}).
 Next, the statement of Theorem~\ref{thmmain} follows immediately -- as shown in \cite{GOST05, GMO06}, this three-dimensional Henon map possesses the discrete Lorenz attractor for an open set of parameters $(M_1, M_2, B)$.
 Hence for each sufficiently large $i$ and $j$, for which the Jacobian $J_{ij}$ stays finite, the corresponding domain $\delta_{ij}$ in the original parameters $(\mu_1, \mu_2, \mu_3)$ is determined from formulas (\ref{M123Ihet}), (\ref{M123IIhet}) or (\ref{M123IIIhet}) respectively in Cases~I--III.
 These domains accumulate to the origin when $i$ and $j$ unboundedly grow.
+This proves Theorem~\ref{thmmain}.